 This is big news.

 The announcement is the culmination of a campaign that started last fall, whenOhio Citizen ActionandGreenpeaceran a successful ballot initiative to allow the City to bargain for electricity on behalf of its residents.
 The voters passed the initiative by a resounding 59-41 percent.
 In February, the coalition was successful in rallying the citizens of Cincinnati to give the city a clear mandate to supply 100 percent renewable energy and no‘fracked’natural gas.
 The Council responded with resounding approval of the people’s demands, unanimously passing a motion asking bidders to include a 100 percent Renewable Energy Credit option (in addition to a lowest cost electricity option).

 Last month seven companies placed bids for the electric aggregation contract.
 First Energy Solutions won, with a proposal to provide power to Cincinnati using 100 percent renewable energy credits.
 A portion of this green electricity will come from local sources, including solar credits from the Cincinnati Zoo Solar canopy project.
 Some of the credits will come from outside the local area.
 According to the City Manager’s office, the average eligible household will save approximately$133per year on their electricity bills.

 We hope the efforts of Cincinnati’s leaders will result in a shift from the three dirty Duke coal plants surrounding the city to clean energy that will result in far more jobs and clean air for the children of Ohio.
 It would be a real shame if these three dirtyDuke Energyplants sell electricity to other cities, send the profit back to HQ in Charlotte, NC and leave Cincinnatians with health problems from the pollution.
 That’s not a fair deal for the residents of Cincinnati.

-Duke Energy needs to be accountable to the people -- not their bottom line -- and shift their investments from coal to clean energy, phasing out these plants in the near future.
+Duke Energy needs to be accountable to the people — not their bottom line — and shift their investments from coal to clean energy, phasing out these plants in the near future.